-Kanu: counsel vows to fight till IPOB leader gets justice - New Telegraph
+Kanu: Counsel vows to fight till IPOB leader gets justice - New Telegraph

 Special counsel to the Indigenous People of Biafra (IPOB) and its leader, Mazi Nnamdi Kanu, Aloy Ejimakor has vowed to use all legal means available to sustain the fight for Kanu’s freedom and compensation.

-Reacting to the N25 billion fundamental rights enforcement case filed at the Federal High Court Umuahia, Ejimakor said though the respondents, the federal government and the Attorney General of the Federation (AGF), failed to appear in court after being served, he would not relent until the N25billion damages is paid and justice secured for Kanu.
+Reacting to the N25 billion fundamental rights enforcement case filed at the Federal High Court Umuahia, Ejimakor said though the respondents, the Federal Government and the Attorney General of the Federation (AGF), failed to appear in court after being served, he would not relent until the money is paid and justice secured for Kanu.

 Kanu’s counsel said the order mandating and compelling the Respondents to pay the amount to the Applicant was for the physical, mental, emotional, psychological, property and other damages suffered by the Applicant as a result of the infringements of Applicant’s fundamental rights by the Respondents.